Mikayla Cluff: Orlando Pride

 On January 13, 2021, Cluff was selected in the second round (14th overall) of the 2021 NWSL Draft by Orlando Pride.
 Despite not declaring, a rule change amid the COVID-19 pandemic meant that any player that had exhausted three years of college eligibility could be selected.
 Having returned to BYU for the 2021 NCAA college soccer season, Cluff signed a two-year contract with Orlando ahead of the 2022 season on January 26, 2022.
 She made her professional debut on March 19, 2022, starting in the season opener against Washington Spirit in the 2022 NWSL Challenge Cup.
 She scored her first NWSL goal on May 18, 2022, against the North Carolina Courage.

 Utah Royals

 On November 15, 2023, it was announced Orlando had traded Cluff to Utah Royals along with the no. 26 overall selection in the 2024 NWSL Draft in exchange for expansion draft protection from Utah Royals and $90,000 in allocation money.
 Cluff parted ways with the Royals on September 6, 2025, agreeing on a mutual contract termination with the club.

 Seattle Reign

 Cluff joined Seattle Reign FC through the end of 2025 on the same day of her departure from Utah.
+She did not make an appearance for Seattle before departing from the Reign upon the expiration of her contract.

+On January 25, 2026, Cluff announced her retirement from professional soccer after four years in the NWSL.